|What is Metal Storm?

 - Information in square brackets should be in lower case, except names and titles.

 - For multi-CD releases, make sure that the [disc] tag is used properly.
 If there's a bonus CD on the limited edition, also put the [disc] tag in front of the original CD, otherwise it will designate the bonus CD as disk 1.

 - Don't use such tags as [instrumental] or [non-album track].
 However, if it's the instrumental version of a song, use the [v: instrumental] tag.

 - Use '+' instead of '#' to mark additonal multimedia content - video track on an audio CD, wallpapers, images galleries and so on.

 Most singles are usually accompanied by a video.
 We feature only OFFICIAL VIDEOS, released through the band's official channels or by their label.
-Which means: no live sound!
-There are, however, videos with live footage and studio sound - those are OK.
-Only official video releases are accepted.
-There's a lot of custom-made videos floating around, usually with anime footage.
-Learn to distinguish between them.
+Which means: no live sound recordings!
+However, there are videos with live footage and studio sound - those are OK, but once again - only if the are OFFICIALLY released by the band or their label.
 "Lyric videos" are accepted now, but only if they are OFFICIAL - meaning they HAVE to be released by the band or their label.